Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Combinatorial and Cohomological Features of VEX Multitopes

-The fact that $\rT^n$-equivariant cohomology is key in distinguishing various {\em\/quasitoric manifolds\/}\cite{rM-EqH*TV} corroborates its applications in string theory applications\cite{Atiyah:1989ty}, especially since $\rT^n\<=\U(1)^n$ is the gauge group of the underlying worldsheet theory.
-An important class of generalizations is obtained by extending the $\IC^*\<\ni\l\<=|\l|e^{i\vq}$-action to separate $|\l|$- and $e^{i\vq}$-actions\cite{Ishida:2013aa}.
-In turn, intersection homology mentioned in Remark~\ref{r:qConv} is known to be modified in ``middle dimension'' by the (co)homology theory consistent with both mirror symmetry and geometric (conifold) transitions\cite{rB-IS+ST}, as needed in string theory\cite{rSSC,Hubsch:2002st,rAR01,rB-IS+ST}.
-It is at present not clear which combination (if any) of such generalizations may provide the necessary framework for Claims~\ref{CC:gMM} and~\ref{CC:THCEP} and Conjectures~\ref{c:gMM} and~\ref{c:optimal} to hold, especially regarding the balance between the ``standard'' and ``extension'' parts and the corresponding degenerations in the requisite structures; see Remark~\ref{r:ExtStd} and also applications in string theory\cite{rBatyrevDais,Mustata:2005aa}, but also, e.g.,\cite{Franco:2015tna,Franco:2023flw,Kho:2023dcm}.
+$\rT$-equivariant (co)homology is key in identifying the most general GLSM geometry (Remark~\ref{r:GLSM}) since $\rT\<=\U(1)^r$ is its gauge group, and is known to distinguish various {\em\/quasitoric manifolds\/}\cite{rM-EqH*TV}.
+A class of further generalizations is obtained by extending the $\IC^*\<\ni\l\<=|\l|e^{i\vq}$-action to {\em\/separate\/} $|\l|$- and $e^{i\vq}$-actions\cite{Ishida:2013aa}.
+In turn, intersection homology mentioned in Remark~\ref{r:qConv} is known to be modified in ``middle dimension'' by the (co)homology theory consistent with both mirror symmetry and geometric (conifold) transitions, as needed in string theory\cite{rSSC,Hubsch:2002st,rAR01,rB-IS+ST}.
+It is at present not clear which combination (if any) of such generalizations may provide the necessary framework for Corollary~\ref{CC:MMM}, Claim~\ref{CC:THCEP} and Conjectures~\ref{C:gCYh}, \ref{C:gMM} and~\ref{c:optimal} to hold, especially regarding the balance between the ``standard'' and ``extension'' parts and the corresponding degenerations in the complex or symplectic structures; see Remark~\ref{r:ExtStd} and also applications in string theory\cite{rBatyrevDais, Mustata:2005aa}, but also, e.g.,\cite{Franco:2015tna, Franco:2023flw, Kho:2023dcm}.